impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ag-content.md

 I read this to mean that the flag is "-undefined" with a flag parameter of "dynamic_lookup", and that this combo tells `gcc` what to do when it finds an unresolved symbol.
 An example of an unresolved symbol is (I think?) is when a variable is mentioned in the code which hasn't yet been defined.
 Since the whole purpose of what we're doing here is to build a dynamic library (our faster, more performant "realpath" function), part of doing so is telling the code compiler what to do when it finds references to variables or functions that it doesn't recognize.

 I do think it's a little weird that "-undefined dynamic_lookup" doesn't seem to be documented in the gcc docs anywhere.
 Am I going crazy, or is it really and truly undocumented?
-I write [a StackOverflow question](https://stackoverflow.com/questions/74667414/gcc-what-does-undefined-dynamic-lookup-do) about it.
+I write [a StackOverflow question](https://stackoverflow.com/questions/74667414/gcc-what-does-undefined-dynamic-lookup-do){:target="_blank" rel="noopener"} about it.
 Eventually, someone responds that they *do* have a `man` entry for gcc, and that when they search for "undefined", it says:

 ```
 -undefined ...
 These options are passed to the Darwin linker.
 The Darwin linker man page describes them in detail.
 ```
-I look up [the "Darwin linker man page"](https://archive.ph/1IB29) online, and I find the following:
+I look up [the "Darwin linker man page"](https://archive.ph/1IB29){:target="_blank" rel="noopener"} online, and I find the following:

 -undefined <treatment>
 Specifies how undefined symbols are to be treated.
 Options are: error, warning, suppress, or dynamic_lookup.
 The default is error.